-- HVAC Systems: Poorly maintained heating, ventilation, and air conditioning (HVAC) systems can accumulate dust, mold, and other contaminants, which are then circulated throughout the building, compromising air quality.
+- HVAC Systems: Poorly maintained heating, ventilation, and air conditioning (HVAC) systems can accumulate dust, mould, and other contaminants, which are then circulated throughout the building, compromising air quality.

-- Mold and Moisture: Moisture problems, such as leaks or high humidity levels, can lead to the growth of mold and mildew.
+- Mould and Moisture: Moisture problems, such as leaks or high humidity levels, can lead to the growth of mould and mildew.
 These can release spores and mycotoxins into the air, posing health risks.

-- Pests and Pest Control: Presence of pests like rodents and insects in schools can introduce allergens and contaminants.
+- Pests and Pest Control: The presence of pests like rodents and insects in schools can introduce allergens and contaminants.
 The use of pesticides and insecticides for pest control can also contribute to indoor air pollution.

 - Outdoor Air Pollution: Pollutants from outdoor sources, such as vehicle emissions and industrial activities, can infiltrate schools through poorly sealed windows, doors, or ventilation systems, compromising indoor air quality.